 The Colour Test must be applied on the day and dusk colour tables.

-Before the Colour Test diagram is used, the black-adjust symbol SY(BLKADJ01) must be brought up on the screen and the contrast and brightness controls (or equivalent controls for an LCD) must be adjusted as follows:
+Before the Colour Test diagram is used, the black-adjust symbol BLKADJ01 must be brought up on the screen and the contrast and brightness controls (or equivalent controls for an LCD) must be adjusted as follows:

 1. First, set contrast to a maximum, brightness to a minimum.
 Look at the black-adjust symbol.
 Then either: